MTstateIntroStats/IntroStatActivitiesHybrid/10-Exam2-Review.Rmd

 | `Diff_Heart_Rate` | Difference in heart rate (bpm) for Before - After consuming assigned drink |
 | `Diff_Blood_Glucose` | Difference in blood glucose (mg/dL) for Before - After consuming assigned drink |

-1. Use the appropriate Exam 2 Review R script file and analyze the following research question: "Is there evidence that those with a higher education level are less likely to smoke?"
+1. Use the appropriate Exam 2 Review R script file and analyze the following research question: "Is there evidence that adult islanders have an average balance time on one leg with their eyes closed that differs from 30 seconds?"

 a.
 Parameter of Interest:
 \vspace{0.3in}